peroni70/peroni70.github.io/_pages/cv.md

 * Software Engineer, Capital One, Cambridge, MA (August 2020 - Present)
   * Developing a semantic recommendation system with underlying NLP models to simplify and improve the experience of finding relevant regulatory documents for our risk associates.
   * Owned end-to-end development of a new intelligent search feature.
 Designed implementation plan, conducted experiments, documented and presented results, integrated final model selection into backend, and updated the ETL pipeline and UI.
 Implemented feature toggling, which led to zero downtime in production when new feature was deployed.
-  * Transitioned one of our core application ML models from a Word2Vec-based architecture to sentence-BERT after successfully generating buy-in from product owners.
+  * Transitioning one of our core application ML models from a Word2Vec-based architecture to sentence-BERT after successfully generating buy-in from product owners.
 Finalized fine-tuned model yielded 15% increase in primary KPI.
   * Led model improvement, automation, and internal marketing efforts, including a collaboration with internal ML platform team to automate model training, evaluation, and logging.
   * Streamlined app search experience by generalizing core ML model to support two use-cases.
   * Organized and led presentations with diverse internal audiences, covering topics such as word embedding models and deploying NLP services to production.